 According to a National Highway Transportation Safety Administration (NHTSA) study that examined school transportation-related crashes, between 2003-2012, 174 school-age children died in school transportation-related crashes.
 Of that number, 55 were passengers on the transportation vehicles and 119 were pedestrians.
-During that same time period, 89 school transportation-related crashes occurred in which at least one passenger of the school transportation vehicles involved died.
+During that same time period, about 90 school bus-related accidents happened, in which at least one student died.
 Over half of these accidents--58%--involved another vehicle.

 So why are there so many school bus transportation-related accidents?
 One cause is the lack of experience and training on the part if some bus drivers.
 Handling a huge bus full of rowdy children is not the same as driving a car or even an SUV.
-Another common cause of accidents is operating a school bus in poor conditions, either poor visibility due to fog or rain, or poor road conditions due to snow or ice.
+Another common cause of accidents is driving in bad weather conditions, either poor visibility due to rain or fog, or poor road conditions due to snow or ice.

-Some recent recommendations to decrease the number of school transportation-related accidents include strict hiring procedures such as thorough background checks, psychological testing, and random drug screening while employed.
+Some recommendations to prevent school bus-related accidents include thorough background checks, random drug screening, and psychological testing while the drivers are employed.
 Better initial training for bus drivers as well as annual refresher courses have also been suggested as ways to improve the safety of school bus transportation.

-I’m Ed Smith, a Sacramento Auto Accident Attorney with the primary accident information site on the web, www.AutoAccident.com.
-If you or a loved one has suffered an injury in a school bus accident caused by the negligence of another, call me now at (916) 921-6400.
-If you are outside the Sacramento area, you can call at (800) 404-5400 for free, friendly advice.
+I’m Ed Smith, a Sacramento School Bus Accident Attorney with the primary accident information site on the web, www.AutoAccident.com.
+If you or a loved one has suffered an injury in a school bus accident caused by the negligence of another, call our injury attorneys now at 916.921.6400 or 800.404.5400 for free, friendly advice.

 We are members of the Million Dollar Advocates Forum and the National Association of Distinguished Counsel.